Ph.D. Program Graduates

 Eunjeoung Lee, Ph.D.

-Translingual disposition, negotiation practices, and rhetorical attunement: Multilingual writers
+Translingual disposition, negotiation practices, and rhetorical attunement: Multilingual writers.

 Department of English, University of Houston, TX